rokath/trice/docs/TriceUsageGuide.md

         This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
   -suffix string
         Append suffix to all lines, options: any string.
-  -testTable
+  -tLocFmt string
+        Target location format string at start of each line, if target location existent (configured).
+Use "" to suppress existing target location.
+If several trices form a log line only the location of f irst trice ist displayed. (default "%12s:%4d ") -targetEndianess string
+        Target endianness trice data stream.
+Option: "bigEndian". (default "littleEndian") -testTable
         Generate testTable output and ignore -prefix, -suffix, -ts, -color.
 This is a bool switch.
 It has no parameters.
 Its default value is false.
 If the switch is applied its value is true.
+  -til string
+        Short for '-idlist'.
+         (default "til.json")
   -ts string
         PC timestamp for logs and logfile name, options: 'off|none|UTCmicro|zero' This timestamp switch generates the timestamps on the PC only (reception time), what is good enough for many cases.